 Both the E-3 and the E-510 have been discontinued, but can regularly be found used on ebay.
 The E-510 was replaced by the Olympus E-520, while the E-3 was followed by the Olympus E-5.

-Reasons to prefer the Olympus E-3:
+Advantages of the Olympus E-3:

 - Better image quality: Scores markedly higher (4 points) in the DXO overall assessment.